barrel/barrel-dev-best-practices/platforms/shopify/theming.md

   How much does this {{- product.title | capitalize -}} cost?
 It cost {{- product.title | money_with_currency -}}
   ```

-#### Theme Kit
+#### Barrel CLI
-[Theme Kit](https://shopify.github.io/themekit/) is a command line tool used to interact with a Shopify theme.
+[Barrel CLI](https://github.com/barrel/barrel-cli) is a NPM package that we use heavily in theme development.
 - Actions that can be performed:
+	- Build CSS and javascript assets using Webpack, Babel, Postcss
+  - Live reloading in the browser using HMR
-	- Watch for local changes and upload automatically to Shopify
+	- Deploy themes to Shopify
-	- Upload Themes to Multiple Environments
-- Configuration for theme kit can be set up in the `config.yml` file located in the `/dist` directory of the project.
+- Configuration for theme kit can be set up in the `config.yml` file located in the `/dist` or root directory of the project.

 #### Base Theme
 TO DO